-In Level 2 classes, it’s assumed that students know most of the basic asanas (poses) and can move through Vinyasa flows smoothly with a few breaks.
-In level 2 classes, some advanced poses like Crow or Bird of Paradise are taught, but options for modifications are given.
-All poses are able to be modified for for compromised range of motion.
+In Level 2 classes, it’s assumed that students know most of the basic poses and can move through Vinyasa flows smoothly with a few breaks.
+In these classes, some advanced poses like Crow or Bird of Paradise are taught, but options for modifications are given.

 Common Level 2 Poses: Warrior 3, Cow Face Pose, Dolphin Pose, Lord of the Dance Pose (pictured).

-Students are expected to feel comfortable in (or working towards feeling more comfortable in) deeper backbends and inversions.
+Students are expected to feel comfortable in (or working towards feeling more comfortable in) arm balances, deeper backbends and inversions.

-Common Level 2/3 Poses: Crow Pose, Headstand, Handstand, and Bird of Paradise (pictured).
+Common 3 Poses: Handstand, Side Crow, Forearm Stand, and Bird of Paradise (pictured).